shaunlebron/how-we-made-a-game/textures.md

 # Textures

-We discussed previously how position images on the screen, but in this section we will discuss the types of images (textures) we can draw.
+We discussed previously how to position images on the screen, but in this section we will discuss the types of images (textures) we can draw.

 Our game engine supports different texture formats.
 There are also special processes to convert the assets from our artists into our engine's supported